 Transportation, food, and accommodation are the big three of travel expenses.
 In once-in-a-lifetime destinations like Iceland, staying at least a week is almost a given.
-That’s why renting a campervan is a practical and popular way to get around Icelandic sights.
+That’s why renting a campervan in Iceland is a practical and popular way to get around Icelandic sights.

 Savings from combining lodging and transport costs and cooking your food are a huge deal in expensive Iceland.
 The freedom of charting your adventures, be it chasing northern lights in the winter or finding puffins in the summer, is also priceless.

 If you plan to book a camper in Iceland, check out these important details: